dtcenter/MET/met/docs/Users_Guide/tc-rmw.rst

   }
   regrid = { ... }

-The configuration options listed above are common to many MET tools and are described in :numref:`Data IO MET Configuration File Options`.
+The configuration options listed above are common to many MET tools and are described in :numref:`config_options`.
 The name and level entries in the data dictionary define the data to be processed.
 The regrid dictionary defines if and how regridding will be performed.

 _______________________